Strategy before scale

 The product is measurable progress toward agreed business goals.

-Economics over activity
+Results over activity

 Clicks matter.
 Calls matter.
 Leads matter.
 But none of them matter equally, and none of them matter in isolation.